-- The app or website should use non-technical and day-to-day terms that are familiar to end users.
+- The app or website should use non-technical and day-to-day terms familiar to end-users.

 - It should be clear whether different words, situations, or actions mean the same thing.

-- Error messages should be expressed in plain language and they should also offer a solution, a next step for users.
+- Error messages should be expressed in everyday language, and they should also offer a solution.

-- Make sure that the help information is easily accessible, well-organized, and relevant.
+- Make sure the help information is easily accessible, well-organized, and relevant.

 - Page or application load time should be reasonable.